bhall2001/serverless-nextjs-github-ci-cd/README.md

 cd serverless-nextjs-github-ci-cd
 ```

-npm is used throughtout this guide so we need to do a little cleanup to remove yarn.lock and create a package-lock.json file
+npm is used throughout this guide so we need to do a little cleanup to remove yarn.lock and create a package-lock.json file

 ```bash
 rm yarn.lock && npm install --package-lock-only